morrislenny/track1-turtles/outline/TURTLE.md

 ![initial state](img/initial-state.png)

-- Turtles can be added with/without a name.
+- Turtles can be added with a name.
-If no name is given, a new turtle's name will be :smith0, :smith1, etc.

 - Each turtle can move independently giving a command with the name.
-If no name is given, :trinity is the turtle to receive a command.
+If only :trinity is there, you don't need to give the name to commands.

 ## Movement